Key Takeaways

 - No mechanism at all: Some hospitals simply have no practical way for nurses to report missed breaks.
 The auto-deduction happens, and if the nurse didn't take a break, that's her problem.

-The net effect is a system designed to deduct break time from every shift, with no realistic way for employees to recover the pay they're owed when breaks don't actually happen.
-Hospitals save significant money on this arrangement — which is precisely why they maintain it.
+The net effect can be a system that deducts break time from every shift, while making it hard for employees to recover the pay they are owed when breaks do not actually happen.

 Why Nurses Don't Actually Take Breaks